Ecommerce personalization: How—and why—to customize your website for your customers + 15 real brand examples

-Athena Club is known for their razors, but they offer a variety of hygiene products.
+Athena Club is known for their razors, but they also offer a variety of hygiene products.
 For this Google search ad, however, they waste no time showing shoppers their larger product catalog.

 Personalizing the collection page based on an SMS campaign

-While this is a fairly simple strategy, it matches the consumer intent by helping people find the sale items they came to the site for, instead of forcing them to navigate through the site to find the collection page.
+While this is a fairly simple strategy, it matches consumer intent by helping people find the sale items they came to the site for, instead of forcing them to navigate through the site to find the collection page.

-But you don’t need to invest heavy amounts of time or effort into personalization to see the results.
+But you don’t need to invest heavy amounts of time or effort into personalization to see results.

-Start with the data, the audience and the tools you have, and create baseline personalized experiences to see if they increase conversion.
+Start with the data, the audience, and the tools you have, and create baseline personalized experiences to see if they increase conversion.
 The more they work, the more you can invest in more advanced personalization strategies.